Georgina Chang

 Georgina Chang is a Singaporean who used to head Mediacorp's The Celebrity Agency.
 She has left Mediacorp since then.
-She was also a former radio personality, television broadcaster, and newspaper columnist.
+She is also a former radio personality, television broadcaster, and newspaper columnist.
 Chang was also the vice-president of Mediacorp's English Programming (Music), Radio, and the creative director of Singapore radio stations Lush 99.5FM (till 31 August 2017 before it ceased operations due to low listenership) and 987FM.

 Career

 Chang studied at CHIJ Katong Convent and Victoria Junior College before embarking on a career as a radio DJ for the first 24-hour music station in Singapore.
 She then hosted Singapore's longest-running variety TV show as well as year-end countdown shows for the terrestrial television station now known as MediaCorp TV.

-She joined STAR television's Channel V in Hong Kong and was an anchor for the daily music news program.
-She joined NBC Asia for a year before returning to mediacorp, where she became the programming director for 98.7FM.
+Chang joined STAR television's Channel V in Hong Kong and was an anchor for the daily music news program.
+She joined NBC Asia for a year before returning to Mediacorp, where she became the programming director for 98.7FM.
+Chang left the station in 2001.

 Chang has also written various columns and travel stories for the Today, The Star newspaper, Her World magazine, Men's Health, Silkwinds and 8 Days magazine.